-Divorce is one of the most disturbing events in the lives of couples not just mentally and psychologically, but even financially.
-Custody and care of children are arguably, the most perturbing decisions that the separating parents have to face!
 Preservation of the child’s best interests is the foremost deciding factor, while also keeping the wishes of both the parents in mind.
-Expert legal guidance from an experienced child custody lawyer can be of great help to ease the mental burden.
+Expert legal guidance from an experienced Colorado Springs child custody lawyers can be of great help to ease the mental burden.